 - Le Mary Celeste (Hip and buzzy restaurant/oyster bar, small plates with Asian fusion accents)

-- L’As du Fallafel (Budget friendly, falafel with a variety of vegetables and toppings, fast-food ambiance)
+- L’As du Fallafel (Affordable, fast-food falafel with a variety of vegetables and toppings)

 - Les Enfants Rouges (Modern French, lively atmosphere, charming bistro with sophisticated dishes)